isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 <p></p>
 <p><strong>Terms of Referral</strong>
 </p>
 <p>1.
-Collection will be at SG AI CTF event on 5 Nov Event Day at MBS</p>
+Collection will be at the SG AI CTF event on 5 Nov Event Day at MBS</p>
 <p>2.
-Members of team must be physically present to collect the merchandise</p>
+Members of the team must be physically present to collect the merchandise</p>
 <p>3.
 Goodies will be given in order of referral e.g first team referred
 will receive tote bag each, second team referred will receive Jaga coin each</p>